 Kick off the Christmas Season at Christmas on the Farm

-• November 24 from 10 am – 3 pm
+- November 28 – November 30, 2025: 10 am – 3 pm

-• December 2 from 10 am – 3 pm
+- December 6 & 7, 2025: 10 am – 3 pm

 Play Inside

-It can be chilly that week of Thanksgiving and there are a ton of things to do indoors: trampoline parks, bounce houses, libraries, museums, arcades, paint-your-own-pottery, roller skating, and ice skating rinks.
+It can be chilly that week of Thanksgiving, and there are a ton of things to do indoors: trampoline parks, bounce houses, libraries, museums, arcades, paint-your-own-pottery, roller skating, and ice skating rinks.
 While many are closed on Thanksgiving Day, they are open the other days of the week (just be sure to call in advance before bundling everyone up and heading out to one of them).

 Hop on a Train

 The Great Smoky Mountain Railroad in Bryson City, NC is running both their super popular Polar Express train and the Winter Nantahala Gorge Excursion all during the week of Thanksgiving (except Thanksgiving Day).
 This is a great trip to create wonderful memories for your family.
+See other Christmas trains you can board for holiday fun.

 Enjoy the A Festival of Trees